 Dogs, cats, and other domesticated pets are the primary source of E. coli and other FC bacteria deposited on the urban and suburban landscape.
-There are also 'urban' wildlife sources, squirrels, raccoons, pigeons, and other birds, all of which contribute to the bacteria load.
-Urban runoff is likely negligible within most of the Upper Four Hole Swamp watershed since there is little development.
-The exception to this is in the upper reaches of the Middle Pen Swamp watershed which includes parts of Orangeburg.
-There are several major highways in the area as well, including Interstate 26.
-This area may see growth in the future as communities and industries spread outward from the Charleston area, increasing the potential for urban and suburban runoff.
+There are also 'urban' wildlife sources: deer, squirrels, raccoons, opossums, pigeons, and other birds, all of which contribute to the bacteria load.
+Urban runoff is likely negligible within most of the TMDL watershed since there is little development.
+The exceptions to this are the uppermost area of subwatershed 050 which is adjacent to Orangeburg and the small towns of Holly Hill, Bowman, and Harleyville.
+There are several major highways in the area as well, including Interstate 26, with varying amounts of development and impervious surfaces around their intersections and interchanges.
+This area may see growth in the future as communities and industries spread outward from the Charleston area and with the development of the intermodal transportation terminal between Orangeburg and Santee, increasing the potential for urban and suburban runoff.

-The City of Orangeburg is a potentially designated MS4.
-Like regulated MS4s, potentially designated MS4 entities (as listed in FR 64, 235, p.68837) and any other unregulated MS4 communities located in the Upper Four Hole Swamp watershed have the potential to contribute E. coli and FC bacteria in stormwater runoff.
+The City of Orangeburg urbanized area is considered to be a potentially designated MS4 and is currently subject to the LA prescribed for these TMDLs.
+Like regulated MS4s, potentially designated MS4 entities (as listed in FR 64, 235, p.68837) and any other unregulated MS4 communities located in the Cow Castle Creek and Lower Four Hole Swamp watersheds have the potential to contribute pollutant loadings in stormwater runoff.
 Future permitted stormwater systems in this watershed will be required to comply with the load reductions prescribed in the WLA and demonstrate consistency with the assumptions and requirements of the TMDL.